UKLLC/Guidebook/ukllc_book/docs/linked_health_data/NHS_England/COVID datasets/COVID_datasets.md

 # COVID-19 datasets
 ## Introduction
 NHS England flows extracts of **seven COVID-19 datasets** into the UK LLC TRE - see Table 1.
-Researchers are permitted access to these seven datasets **only for research related to COVID-19**.
+Researchers are permitted access to these seven datasets under the following specific terms set by NHS England:
+1. Research must be related to **COVID-19**.
+2. **GDPPR data** must not be used for any form of performance management of General Practices.

 ## Coverage of COVID-19 datasets